 I realized that I met most of these women during the last several years as I’ve been traveling around the country and living in several different places.
 This morning I made a list of them:

-One of these friends introduced me to the owner of a rural cafe in Montana.
-That woman became a friend and mentor.
+In Montana, one of my soul sisters transplanted from California introduced me to the owner of a rural cafe in Montana.
+That woman became a friend, mentor, and soul sister as well.
 I know we have work to do together at some point in the future.

 Then there is the sister-friend whom I’ve known for close to fifty years.
 She lives in Ecuador now.
 No matter how long we’ve been apart, when we reunite, we pick up right where we left off.
 Another sister is originally from Venezuela.
 We seldom see each other, but there is kinship and love.